-So, you’ve moved all of your samples to Solid State Drives, you’ve decreased kontakt’s buffer size and PLAY’s disk cache, you’ve performed a ‘batch resave’ for all of your kontakt libraries, and yet your samples are still taking forever to load.
+So, you’ve moved all of your samples to Solid State Drives, you’ve decreased kontakt’s buffer size and OPUS’s disk cache, you’ve performed a ‘batch resave’ for all of your kontakt libraries, and yet your samples are still taking forever to load.
 What gives??

 Well, if you’re a Windows user, you need to know about Windows Defender.

 On a fresh install of Windows, there is an active anti-virus service running continuously in the background, called Windows Defender.
 It’s actually pretty great, and (for the majority of people) makes purchasing 3rd-party anti-virus software unnecessary.
 However, it will actively scan every file that moves, and that includes your samples when you try to load them, which can contribute to some serious load times!

 Add your sample locations as an “exclusion” to Windows Defender

 There’s a number of ways to get to the Windows Defender settings page, but the quickest is to simply open the start menu (or press your Windows key) and type “exclusions”.
 You should see an option for “Virus & Threat Protection” come up.
 Click it!

 You should now see a page similar to what is shown in the image to the right.

 Under “Virus & threat protection settings”, click “Manage settings”.

 You’ll now see a list of headings and toggle switches.
 Scroll down to the bottom and find the Exclusions heading.
 Click “Add or remove exclusions”.